Palouse Folklore Society

 Bring music or chords if you have them and share a little of what you are working on.
 There will not be an audience.
 We just go round in a circle picking a favorite tune, and others try to join in.
 Perfection not even considered!
 Come join us.

-Try simple folk dances involving your circle of relatives, at a Family Dance and potluck hosted by the Palouse Folklore Society at the Blaine Schoolhouse, Saturday July 20th at 5:00 pm, followed by a potluck picnic at 6:30 pm.
+Try simple folk dances involving your circle of relatives, at a Family Dance hosted by the Palouse Folklore Society at the 1912 Center, Saturday September 21st at 6:30 pm, followed by our regular third saturday contra dance at 7:30 pm.
 Its free, family fun: "More fun than Disneyland, Daddy!" according to one 6 year old dancer last summer!

 Easy circle, line, contra and folk dances will be taught by Tim Daulton.
-There will be live music by some cool folks.
 All ages are welcome from babies to grandparents!
 We encourage kids learning with adults, in a variety of folk and line dances.
 No experience or partner is necessary.
+A great introduction to our evening dance!

 Wear comfortable clothes and shoes.
 The only rules are to have a good time and bring your smile.

-Folks attending the family dance are welcome to stick around for the contra dance that evening, starting at 7:30pm, after the potluck, with caller Gary Miller and music by Under the WIre.
+Folks attending the family dance are welcome to stick around for the contra dance that evening, starting at 7:30pm, with caller Nora Scott and music by Red Herring.
+Call 208-882-0273 for more information.

 Free dance lessons at 7:30, 8-10:30 Dance Admission: $6 for members, $8 for non-members and new dancers get in for $5